 It’s Sunday!
-Time to kick back, relax, and begin enjoying the festivities.
+Time to kick back, relax, and enjoy a poetry reading by me.

 It’s Sunday!
-Time to kick back, relax, and realize what’s most important.
+Time to kick back, relax, and let the artsy fartsy side come out.

 Sometimes you just never know “what you want to be when you grow up.”
 I still really haven’t figured it out and I should be retiring in less than 20 years.
 A lot of my life I feel like I was just “surviving.”
 I always felt lost and unsure of myself.
 So I made some bad choices and went down the wrong path for a while.
 Basically I was just trying to pay the bills, fit in, and trying to be happy.
 But it was when I started paying attention to God that things started changing…I started changing.
 I’m still a “work in progress” and will be all of my days.
 No one is perfect.
 But I’m not just trying to survive anymore.
 I’m trying to “live”…really truly “live.”
 Because it isn’t just about what we “do” to pay the bills, it’s who we are and how we live.

 I still haven’t figured out “what I want to be” to pay the bills but I have discovered that I enjoy being creative.
 My love for animals is nothing new.
 I have loved them all of my life and have always tried to advocate for them.
 With discovering that I like being creative I can take my love for animals and my love for creating and combine them. 🙂